 Originally licensed in 1956 as K9CUC.
 Surrendered that call when I passed my Amateur Extra license test (20WPM) at the FCC office in Honolulu in 1979, and issued my present call, KH6P.

 Captain, United States Navy (Retired).
 Nuclear submariner.
 Marine Engineer.
-Currently on the Faculty at the University of Hawaii at Manoa, Department of Ocean and Resources Engineering, and Chief Engineer, Hawaii Undersea Reseach Laboratory.
-HURL operates two deep diving submersibles, Pisces 4 and 5, plus a remote operated vehicle.
+Following retirement from the Navy, served as a member of the Graduate Faculty at the University of Hawaii at Manoa, Department of Ocean and Resources Engineering, and Chief Engineer, Hawaii Undersea Reseach Laboratory (HURL), for over 15 years.
+HURL operates two deep diving submersibles, Pisces 4 and 5.
 Our support ship is the University of Hawaii research vessel R/V Ka'imikai-o-Kanaloa.
 Diving operations have been primarily near the Hawaiian Island chain, but we have also operated as far west as American Samoa and as far south as New Zealand.
-I am at sea up to 4 months each year.
 Our crew has also made several documentaries for television.
+I now work at the Pearl Harbor Naval Shipyard as a Nuclear Engineer.

 Life Member ARRL, Life Member AMSAT-NA, Charter Life Member Pacific DX'ers, Vice President Honolulu Amateur Radio Club, Member Battleship Missouri Amateur Radio Club, and Member Collins Collector Association.
 Own a pristine Collins 75A-4 and KWS-1 and accessories.

 Achieved WAS via RS-6, RS-8, AO-7, and AO-8 from Hawaii in 1983.
 ME, VT and NH were the hardest to contact, with only about one minute mutual window per month.
 Worked about 40 countries on AO-10 and AO-13 while these satellites were active.
 With the exception of the venerable Oscar AO-7, none of the current low altitude satellites are usable from Hawaii for mainland USA or DX contacts.
 Have also made several EME contacts on 2 meters, but no longer have an antenna or amplifier capable of EME.

 Currently active on HF using an Elecraft K-3, Icom IC-751A, Kenwood TS-130S, and ETO Alpha 374.
-Antennas include a Cushcraft R-5, R-7, Par End Fed half wave antenna for 30 meters, and Pixel RF Pro-1B receiving loop.
+Antennas include a Cushcraft R-5, R-7, inverted-V antenna for 80 meters, and Pixel RF Pro-1B receiving loop.